 Visitors to the remote Azores who wish to swim with dolphins should consider contacting Cetacean Watching Lda, who offer swims with wild dolphins from their boat.
 The kinds of species that you may get to swim with there include Common dolphins, Bottlenose dolphins, Atlantic Striped dolphins and Risso's dolphins.
 Guests don snorkel, mask and fins and enter the water to swim with the dolphins; however, it is important to remember that touching or chasing the dolphins is prohibited.

-Another place in Europe where you can swim with captive dolphins is at Mediterraneo Park, an aquarium in Malta.
+Another place in Europe where you can swim with captive dolphins is at Malta Marine Park Park, an aquarium in Malta.
 Here guests can interact with Bottlenose dolphins under the supervision of a trainer.
 The minimum age of the program is eight, and included in the price of the dolphin swim is entrance to the park and one free drink.
-As with Zoomarine, wetsuits are provided.
+Wetsuits are provided.
 No jewelry or any other type of foreign object is allowed in the pool with the dolphins.

 Shiromi Nassreen has been writing professionally since 2005.
 She specializes in travel and outdoor topics, and her articles have appeared in various print and online publications, including "DISfunkshion Magazine" and Matador Travel.
 Nassreen holds a Bachelor of Arts in theatre studies from Rose Bruford College of Speech & Drama.